aws-solutions-library-samples/guidance-for-enterprise-search-and-audit-for-amazon-s3/README.md

 1. Go through the “Adding a Bucket for S3 Auditor to Track” steps above to add your bucket to the S3 Auditor
 2. Generate an S3 inventory file for the bucket
-3. On an EC2 instance that has access to the AWS account where the S3 Auditor is running, and the necessary permissions to access SQS run the following steps
+3. On an EC2 instance or a local machine that has access to the AWS account where the S3 Auditor is running, and the necessary permissions to access SQS run the following steps:
-	- Open s3_inventory_file_import.py
+	- run s3_inventory_file_import.py `region` `account` `inventory_file_name` `queue_name` `log_filename`
-	- Change the region to your region (e.g. us-east-1)
+		- `region` - your region (e.g. us-east-1)
-	- Change the account to your AWS account number
+		- `account` - your AWS account number
-	- Change inventory_filename to the name of your S3 inventory file you downloaded from S3
+		- `inventory_filename` - the name of your S3 inventory file you downloaded from S3
-	- Change queue_name to the SQS queue name created by CloudFormation (default is s3auditor-object-activity)
+		- `queue_name` - the SQS queue name created by CloudFormation (e.g. s3auditor-object-activity)
-	- Change log_filename if you’d like to use a different name for logging the activity from the import process
+		- `log_filename` - log filename for logging the activity from the import process
-	- Run s3_inventory_file_import.py from the command line (e.g. python s3_inventory_file_import.py)
 	- This will run until all the objects from the inventory file are added to the queue to be processed by S3 Auditor